wirardicode/Nodejs-fundamental/latihanNode/README.md

 globalObject.js
 --
 This file contain a code to know all Object used in node.js for help us to use that

+proses.js
+--
+This file contain a code to create server host and port, that help us to make some server